Addressing Malnutrition in Patients With Diabetes

 Besides diabetes, certain contributing factors to malnutrition are:

-• Social factors such as low income, less awareness about diet and cooking skills, alcohol or drug abuse; and
+• Social factors include low income, less awareness about diet and cooking skills, and alcohol or drug abuse.

-• Medical conditions, e.g., eating ailments, abnormal bowel conditions, cancer, psychological issues like dementia, depression, etc.
+• Medical conditions, for example., eating ailments, abnormal bowel conditions, cancer, psychological issues like dementia, depression, etc.

 Some of the issues mentioned above are more prevalent among diabetic patients, like depression and delayed stomach emptying.
 In addition, type-1 diabetic individuals have more chances of developing eating disorders, allergies, or intolerances such as celiac disease.